 Your ultimate point of contact for all data protection matters in the UK is the Information Commissioner’s Office.
 See the Contact Us page on the ICO website.

-“Cookies” are pieces of software, which may be sent and recorded on your computer.
+A cookie is a small data file, typically containing letters and numbers, downloaded onto your device when you access our website.
 These cookies enable us to collect information about how our websites and services are being used and to manage them more efficiently.

 Until you have registered on Berry Bros. & Rudd’s website, the cookie will only track general usage patterns and technical information about your computer type and will not be used to identify you individually.
 After registration, cookies will be used to collect information on you to facilitate and improve your website experience.
 Cookies are also used as a site security method to stop abuse of our subscriber service.